Borderline Mothers: Borderline Personality Disorder's Effects On Children

 • Chronic depression, feeling perpetually helpless, suicidal threats and/or engaging in self-harm

 If an individual with BPD anticipates rejection or unwanted separation from a loved one, they may engage in self-harming behavior or threaten to commit suicide.
 Because the emotional pain the individual is experiencing can seem unbearable, they may attempt to manage it through physical pain.
-The threat of suicide from a parent can confuse a child or adolescent, as can witnessing self-harming behavior and the wounds or scars that result.
+The threat of suicide from a mother can confuse a child or adolescent, as can witnessing self-harming behavior and the wounds or scars that result.
 For this reason, children of a mother with BPD may seek support for their emotional needs from a psychologist.

 Getty/MoMo Productions

-What can a mother with BPD do?
+What can a borderline mother do?

 A diagnosis of BPD can be enlightening and scary.
-After being diagnosed with BPD, it may be vital to practice self-compassion and remind yourself that the diagnosis of BPD does not define you as a parent or person, nor does it mean you are "abnormal."
+After being diagnosed with BPD, it may be vital to practice self-compassion and remind yourself that the diagnosis of BPD does not define you as a mother or person, nor does it mean you are "abnormal."

-It can also be beneficial to realize that your BPD diagnosis is not your fault, and it's not too late to seek treatment.
+It can also be beneficial to realize that a BPD diagnosis is not your fault, and it's not too late to seek treatment.
 Mothers diagnosed with BPD may carry guilt on their shoulders despite being a good mother, and a BPD diagnosis may exacerbate guilt or shame about their actions, feelings, and relationships with their children, family, and friends.

 As a mother with this personality disorder, you may strive to create a healthy life for your children.
 While mother’s mistakes can have lasting psychological consequences, they do not necessarily define you as a person or mother.
 Choosing to get better and choose appropriate boundaries and healthier behaviors around your child is possible, and you're not alone in the process.
 Some mothers with BPD benefit significantly from therapy to treat their condition.